HarperDB/full-page-caching-demo/README.md

 ### Prerequisites

-Before you begin, ensure that you have HarperDB installed on your machine.
-You can install HarperDB via npm:
+Before cloning this repository, ensure HarperDB is installed on your local machine.
+If it's not already installed, copy the code snippet below into your terminal to install HarperDB."

 ```npm i harperdb```